DarkRec/hackagh_2023/README.md

 # Hackagh_2023 - Next-Gen Car Sharing
-> This is amazing project for Next-Gen Car Sharing
+> This is an amazing project for Next-Gen Car Sharing.

 ## Table of Contents
 * [General Info](#general-information)